Paullete/Week3IP/README.md

 ### Installation Process

-- fork this repo and download the resulting zip file
+- Fork this repo and download the resulting zip file
-- extract zip to our working directory and open using favorite text editor
+- Extract zip to our working directory and open using favorite text editor
-- make sure you have access to all the linked cdns and fonts
+- Make sure you have access to all the linked cdns and fonts
-- launch the website using a local live server to view on the web
+- Launch the website using a local live server to view on the web

 ## Languages and Frameworks Used
 * HTML - which was used to layout the markup of the entire page.